EnlightenMedia/number-cells-simulation/README.md

 - **Customizable Max Value**: Configure the maximum value for both food and cells (1-99)
 - **Energy System**: Cells have energy that depletes each tick and restores when eating
 - **Survival Mode**: Toggle whether cells die when starved
+- **Random Movement**: Optionally allow cells to move randomly when they can't eat
 - **Interactive Controls**: Step through simulation manually or run continuously
 - **Visual Display**: Clear grid visualization with color-coded entities (green for food, red for cells)
 - **Persistent Settings**: All configuration values are automatically saved to browser storage